near/docs/docs/tutorials/contracts/crossword/crossword.md

 ## Get ready for our frontend

-In the previous section we showed that we could use a `curl` command to view the state of the contract without explicitly having a function that returns a value from state.
-Now that we've demonstrated that and hashed the solution, let's add a short view-only function `get_solution`.

 In the next section we'll add a simple frontend for our single, hardcoded crossword puzzle.
 We'll want to easily call a function to get the final solution hash.
 We can use this opportunity to remove the function `get_puzzle_number` and the constant it returns, as these were used for informative purposes.

 We'll also modify our `guess_solution` to return a boolean value, which will also make things easier for our frontend.